reactiveui/rfcs/README.md

 ## The RFC life-cycle

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Ember repo.
+Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the ReactiveUI repo.
 Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.